 Youth Observers to the UUA Board of Trustees

 Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are elected.
-The Youth Observers to the Board is an important, national leadership position held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.
+The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.

 Andrea Briscoe is the 2016-2017 Youth Observer and Bailey Saddlemire is the 2016-2018 Youth Observer.
 Both Andrea and Bailey have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.

 Serving UU Youth and Our Faith: Statement from the 2016-2017 Youth Observers